-The I^2C bus used for the Si7021 is shared with the Expansion Header.
-The temperature sensor is normally isolated from the I^2C line.
-To use the sensor, PF8 must be set high.
+The $I^2C$ bus used for the Si7021 is shared with the EXP header.
+The temperature sensor is normally isolated from the $I^2C$ line.
+To use the sensor, SENSOR\ENABLE (PD15) must be set high.
 When enabled, the sensor's current consumption is included in the AEM measurements.